hust-diangroup/ns3-ai/README.md

 [Gym interface](model/gym-interface) and [message interface](model/msg-interface).
 They provide step-by-step guidance on writing C++-Python interfaces, with some useful code snippets.

+We also created some **pure C++** examples, which uses C++-based ML frameworks to train models.
+They don't rely on interprocess communication, so there is no overhead in serialization and interprocess communication.
+See [using-pure-cpp](docs/using-pure-cpp.md) for details.

 ## Examples

 Please refer to the README.md in corresponding directories for more information.